jacobxperez/rams/.github/ISSUE_TEMPLATE/feature-proposal.md

 ---
 name: Feature Proposal
-about: A proposal for a feature that you want to be assigned to
+about: A proposal for a feature that you want to implement
 title: 'Proposal: <title>'
 labels: feature proposal
 assignees: ''